novifinancial/ed25519-speccheck/README.md

   `[8] R + [8 k] A = [8 s] B` rather than the recommended `[8] (R + k A) = [8] sB`.
   (which passes cofactored, without pre-reduction).
 - a non-canonical representation of R (vectors 8 & 9).
+- a non-canonical representation of A (vectors 10 & 11).

-For a total of 10 test vectors.
+For a total of 12 test vectors.

 ## Verified libraries